 Biosphere

 This section is limited to a few biological indicators to demonstrate the close links between the biosphere and physical forcing.
-In selecting the indicators, we focussed on those (i) that are observable at large (global) spatial scales and over long (two decades or more) temporal scales, using standardised and consistent procedures; and (ii) those that are illustrative of the influence of the physical system on the biological realm.
-Chapters 2 and 3 of WGII AR6 undertake a more holistic assessment of biospheric impacts.
+In selecting the indicators, we focussed on (i) those that are observable at large (global) spatial scales and over long (two decades or more) temporal scales, using standardized and consistent procedures; and (ii) those that are illustrative of the influence of the physical system on the biological realm.
+Chapters 2 and 3 of AR6 WGII undertake a more holistic assessment of biospheric impacts.

 Seasonal Cycle of CO2

-AR5 noted that because CO2 uptake by photosynthesis occurs only during the growing season, the greater land mass in the NH imparts a characteristic ‘sawtooth’ seasonal cycle in atmospheric CO2.
-SRCCL similarly stated that due to strong seasonal patterns of growth, NH terrestrial ecosystems are largely responsible for the seasonal variations in global atmospheric CO2 concentrations.
+The AR5 noted that because CO2 uptake by photosynthesis occurs only during the growing season, the greater land mass in the NH imparts a characteristic ‘sawtooth’ seasonal cycle in atmospheric CO2.
+The SRCCL similarly stated that due to strong seasonal patterns of growth, NH terrestrial ecosystems are largely responsible for the seasonal variations in global atmospheric CO2 concentrations.
 Neither AR5 nor SRCCL made a confidence statement about observed changes in the amplitude of the seasonal cycle of CO2.